-A Bengali meal often ends with a chutney and we always prepare it with seasonal fruits and veggies.
-My all-time favorite has been this Sweet and Spicy Tomato Chutney.
+A Bengali meal often ends with a chutney, and we always prepare it with seasonal fruits and veggies.
+My all-time favorite has been this Bengali Tomato Chutney.
 You get the sweetness of the tomato and mild spiciness from whole fresh green chili.
-It typically served with rice however some people like to enjoy it with crispy papadum.
+It typically served with rice, however some people like to enjoy it with crispy papadum.

 Black Mustard Seeds – You use a tiny amount of black mustard seeds in the hot oil to temper the oil.